+The tradition of decorating Christmas trees comes from Germany.
 Decorating evergreen trees had always been a part of the German winter solstice tradition.
-The first “Christmas trees” explicitly decorated and named after the Christian holiday, appeared in Strasbourg, in Alsace in the beginning of the 17th century.
+The first “Christmas trees” explicitly decorated and named after the Christian holiday appeared in Strasbourg (part of Alsace) in the beginning of the 17th century.
 After 1750, Christmas trees began showing up in other parts of Germany, and even more so after 1771, when Johann Wolfgang von Goethe visited Strasbourg and promptly included a Christmas tree is his novel, The Suffering of Young Werther.
-In the 1820s, the first German immigrants decorated Christmas trees in Pennsylvania.
-After Germany’s Prince Albert married Queen Victoria, he introduced the Christmas tree tradition to England.
-In 1848, the first American newspaper carried a picture of a Christmas tree and the custom spread to nearly every home in just a few years.

 Mexico: ‘Feliz Navidad!’